 Since the inception of this program in 2015, we have engaged 59 suppliers at 85 facilities.
 In 2018, our program implemented energy efficiency measures that prevented 466,000 metric tons of CO_2e from entering the atmosphere.

-Daisy, Apple's line of disassembly robots, can now disassemble 15 models of iPhone. recovering more of the important materials stored inside.
+Daisy, Apple's line of disassembly robots, can now disassemble 15 models of iPhone, recovering more of the important materials stored inside.

-use.
+Putting the planet's limited materials to good use.
 And reuse.